FrancescoMaca/C/README.md

 # C Projects
 In this repository I store all C programs made by me during school.
+All these project are not optimized at best since I had to follow assignments and do things in certain ways.